-ID RiC-E04 Name Record Definition Information inscribed at least once by any method on any carrier in any persistent, recoverable form by an agent in the course of life or work activity .
+ID RiC-E04 Name Record Definition Discrete information content formed and inscribed, at least once, by any method on any carrier in any persistent, recoverable form by an agent in the course of life or work activity .
 Scope Notes Record is a kind of Record Resource (RiC-E02).
+A record may itself contain one or more records , or may consist of one or more record parts .
 A record must have or have had at least one instantiation .
 A record may have more than one instantiation .
-An instantiation derived from another instantiation of a record may be considered the instantiation of the same record or an instantiation of a new record , depending on the context .
+An instantiation derived from another instantiation of a record may be considered the instantiation of the same record or an instantiation of a new record , depending on the context.
 A record may serve a variety of purposes, though it always documents or is evidence of activity .
-Examples Deed appointing John Bambridge, Sheriff of Leicestershire, with 3rd Great Seal of Charles I appended Sketch Map of the Qatar Peninsula Email message concerning an agreement to participate in the ICA Seoul Congress (2016) containing two attachments and digitally signed Registro de entrada de Jacob Schwarz, trabalhador alemão, procedente de Antuérpia pelo navio Graf Bismark, na Hospedaria de Imigrantes da Ilha das Flores, e de sua saída para Porto Alegre Comments
+Examples Deed appointing John Bambridge, Sheriff of Leicestershire, with 3rd Great Seal of Charles I appended [en] Sketch Map of the Qatar Peninsula [en] Email message concerning an agreement to participate in the ICA Seoul Congress (2016) containing two attachments and digitally signed [en]

+Registro de entrada de Jacob Schwarz, trabalhador alemão, procedente de Antuérpia pelo navio Graf Bismark, na Hospedaria de Imigrantes da Ilha das Flores, e de sua saída para Porto Alegre [pt] Comments

 ID RiC-E05

 Name Record Part

-Definition Part of a record with discrete information content that contributes to the record's
+Definition Component of a record with independent information content that contributes to

-physical or intellectual completeness.
+the intellectual completeness of the record.

 Scope Notes Record part is a kind of Record Resource (RiC-E02).

 A record part may itself have record parts.

-Examples 3rd Great Seal of King Charles I
+Examples 3rd Great Seal of King Charles I [en]

-Attachment to email message concerning an agreement to participate in the ICA Seoul Congress (2016)
+Attachment to email message concerning an agreement to participate in the ICA Seoul Congress (2016) [en]

 Comments